How to plant anchusas

 Potential problems, pests and diseases:

-- Powdery mildews: these fungal diseases usually caused by planting in the shade or by poor air circulation can be seen in the form of white, powdery coating on the leaves.
+• Powdery mildews: These fungal diseases, usually caused by planting in the shade or by poor air circulation, appear as a white, powdery coating on the leaves.
 Cut off any infected material before disinfecting your scissors.